Battle of Maskin: Battle

 The armies of Abd al-Malik and Mus'ab met at Dayr al-Jathaliq in the middle of October.
 Ibn al-Ashtar and his men charged against Muhammad's vanguard, forcing them to withdraw.
 Abd al-Malik then ordered Abdallah and his right wing to enter the battlefield, where together with Muhammad's troops they closed in on Mus'ab's men.
 Ibn al-Ashtar was slain, as was the commander of Mus'ab's right wing, Muslim ibn Amr al-Bahili.
 The latter had succumbed to his wounds, but before dying he managed to obtain from Abd al-Malik a guarantee of safety for his son Qutayba ibn Muslim, who went on to become an important Umayyad general in the early 8th century.
 Ibn al-Ashtar's death at the beginning of the confrontation sealed Mus'ab's fate.
 The head of Mus'ab's cavalry, Attab ibn Warqa, who had secretly defected to Abd al-Malik, subsequently deserted the battle with his horsemen.
 The rest of Musab's commanders refused orders to engage.

 Wellhausen wrote that Mus'ab "was left almost alone on the field of battle, which strange situation itself makes the battle famous".
 Before Ibn al-Ashtar's charge, Abd al-Malik attempted to negotiate with Mus'ab, but the latter refused and "decided to die like a brave man", according to the historian Henri Lammens.
 After Mus'ab's other commanders refused to fight, Abd al-Malik offered to spare Mus'ab's life and grant him the governorship of Iraq or any other province of his choice, but again he refused.
 Instead, he counseled his adolescent son Isa and his men to seek safety in Mecca, but Isa entered the field instead and was killed.

 Mus'ab then made a charge, but was wounded by an arrow and dislodged from his horse.
-He was slain by a certain Za'ida ibn Qudama, a soldier from the Banu Thaqif who declared Mus'ab's death to be vengeance for his fellow tribesman Mukhtar.
+He was slain by a certain Za'ida ibn Qudama, a soldier from the Banu Thaqif who declared Mus'ab's death to be vengeance for his fellow tribesman Mukhtar al-Thaqafi.
 Afterward, Ibn Zabyan decapitated Mus'ab's body.
 Abd al-Malik mourned Mus'ab and "ordered his poets to commemorate his heroic end", according to Lammens.